 PTO officers at Indian Hollow Elementary in Winchester, Va., use Messenger because it’s easily accessed both by officers with Facebook accounts and by one board member who doesn’t use Facebook.
 Messages are frequently sent through Messenger when the PTO is planning an upcoming event, notes treasurer Dawn Custer.
 “It takes away time having to sit through a long meeting or waiting weeks for an answer,” she says.
 (Messenger used to be part of Facebook, but it’s now a standalone app.)

-If everyone in the group has a Gmail address, Google Hangouts can be used for messaging and video chats.
-Up to 10 people can join a video chat, making this a useful tool if a committee chair wants to show members auction donations without toting them to a meeting, for example.
+If everyone in the group has a Gmail address, Google Chat (the updgrade to Google Hangouts) can be used for messaging and collaboration.
+Users can view and edit documents, slides, or sheets with side-by-side editing, making this a useful tool if a committee chair wants to show members auction donations without toting them to a meeting, for example.
 You can also share photos and website links, which comes in handy when making decisions about event decorations or activities.

 Several leaders have said their groups use BAND, which has a group calendar feature that simplifies planning.
 The app includes group texting and group chat.
 Users might start a group chat to brainstorm ideas for teacher appreciation.
 Then the teacher appreciation committee can finalize plans and use the app to share a file with the details.